niektuytel/launcher/README.md

 when i am done with this and get some time over  i will come back to this project.

 # current issues still need to be fixed
-- drag and drop from items is not working (correctly)
+- drag and drop from `items` is not working (correctly)
+- clean the code from `desktop`
-- clean the code from desktop
+- clean the code from `edit wallpaper`
+- `app-settings` app need all settings features and hide the original settings app